2017-2018 Proposed Budget

 Unlike cities, which have a broad portfolio of taxes including business and utility taxes, the County relies heavily on property tax.
 State law puts a 1 percent limit (plus new construction) on the revenue increases counties can receive from property taxes, the largest source of General Fund revenue.
 As a result, revenues counties receive grow at a much slower rate than the cost of providing services.
 Even as the Executive has delivered on his promise to reduce cost growth during his administration, these limitations mean that revenue can’t keep up with inflation and the increase in demand for services as the population grows—about 3.5 percent annually.

 The County is on a two-year, or biennial, budget cycle.
 The next biennial budget will run from Jan.
 1, 2017 through Dec.
 31, 2018.
-The Executive will submit a budget proposal to the King County Council on Sept.
+The Executive submitted his budget proposal to the King County Council on Monday, Sept.
 26. The Council will review the budget in the fall, holding hearings and public meetings.
 The final budget will be adopted by the Council in mid-November and will take effect on Jan.
 1, 2017.

 Counties across Washington state are on the verge of a financial and service delivery crisis.
 Counties are required by law to provide essential services, including elections, assessments, law enforcement, prosecution, public defense, court systems, and jails, but the limits on General Fund revenue sources and growth rates mean revenue cannot keep up with costs.